realworldocaml/book/book/testing/README.md

-Here, we define three values: `start_time`, which is just a point in time at which to begin our examples; `limiter`, which is a function for constructing a fresh `Limiter.t` object, with some reasonable defaults; and `consume`, which takes a limiter and an offset in seconds from the start-time, which operates on the limiter as if a consumption event happened.
+Here, we define three values: `start_time`, which is just a point in time at which to begin our examples; `limiter`, which is a function for constructing a fresh `Limiter.t` object, with some reasonable defaults; and `consume`, which attempts to consume a resource.

 Notably, `consume` doesn't just update the limiter, it also prints out a marker of the result, i.e., whether the consumption succeeded or